 Hidradenitis suppurativa is a long term, recurrent, and painful disease in which there is inflammation (redness, tenderness and swelling) in areas of skin containing apocrine sweat glands.
-These glands are found mainly in the armpits, breasts and groins.
+These glands are found mainly in the armpits, breasts, groin, abdomen folds and buttocks.
 Within HS there is a blockage of the hair follicles.
 This causes a mixture of boil-like lumps, areas leaking pus, and scarring.

-Hidradenitis suppurativa tends to begin around puberty age, and is more common in women.
+Hidradenitis suppurativa tends to begin around puberty.
+It is more common in women and in people with skin of colour.
 It is estimated to affect about 1% of the population.